Book Reviews

 If you don’t really like Fiction, we also have curated a list of 30+ Best Books to read before you die including Fiction, Non-Fiction, Dystopian, and others that you can definitely look forward to!
 (Each link in the article will open in New Tab so you can finish reading the review and switch later 🙂

-It’s about time that all of you would have pointed out that is not that easy to keep count of calories, I would totally agree, but Steven again in his genius manner has suggested a solution for this as well, so cool right.
-He says we should make use of the internet and for once take notes of the calorie count in our meals and for the times we are going out, he suggests to be prepared beforehand and to do some research so that we are not caught off guard and go away from the track of low-calorie diet.
+It’s about time that all of you pointed out that is not that easy to keep count of calories, I would agree, but Steven again in his genius manner has suggested a solution for this as well, so cool right?
+He says we should make use of the internet and for once take notes of the calorie count in our meals and for the times we are going out, he suggests being prepared beforehand and doing some research so that we are not caught off guard and go away from the track of low-calorie diet.

 You’ll find numerous such simple advice along with the calorie counts of famous outlets in the book.
 The book is packed with so many good practical tested ways of cutting down your calories, it might or might not be in sync with your thinking, but it surely took a long time for Steven to figure it out and he has shared his story in his own funny casual way.

-A point to be noted, Steven will never encourage you to go calorie deficit to larger extends, keep a track of your calories and eat that much which helps you stay healthy and not face malnutrition.
-He also isn’t discouraging you from exercising, you can continue with your favorite physical activity and enjoy the weight loss journey.
+A point to be noted, Steven will never encourage you to go calorie deficit to larger extents, keep track of your calories and eat that much which helps you stay healthy and not face malnutrition.
+He also isn’t discouraging you from exercising, you can continue with your favourite physical activity and enjoy the weight loss journey.

 Final Take